UNDP-Data/SIDS-data-platform-ML-backend/README.md

 please refer [pydantic validators](https://pydantic-docs.helpmanual.io/usage/validators/) for more information.

 3. Use `DATASET_PATH` environment variable for dataset loading.
+4. By default, newly added endpoint will route through default Kubernetes service.

+#### Add Model Endpoint as a New Kubernetes Service
+1. It is better to serve as a different service on following reasons
+   - Use different datasets.
+   - Different resource usage.
+2. It will enable independent resource configurability and scalability.
+3. Deployment steps as follows,
+   1. Update [kubernetes service & deployment file](./deployment/service-deployment-template.yml) by <service name> and <model folder name>.
+   2. Create new service by running `kubectl apply -f ./deployment/service-deployment-template.yml`
+   3. Add new route path to [ingress.yml file](./deployment/nginxIngress/ingress.yml)
+      ```
+      - path: /<model folder name>/(.*)
+        pathType: Prefix
+        backend:
+          service:
+             name: <service-name>
+             port:
+                number: 80
+      ```
+   4. When you develop python model, if you are doing model specific resource loading at the startup, please check the `SERVICE_MODEL` env variable to avoid unnecessary resource usage.
 ## Testing

 ### Local Environment Setup